 A general unwillingness to work on the relationship together.

 Another sign of a problematic partnership is when your partner just doesn’t want to put in the work.
+Or maybe they are emotionally unavailable.

 I’m not going to lie to you, relationships are work.
 Some seasons are much easier than others, and not every relationship will experience severe hard times, but no long-lasting relationship is built without a fair amount of effort from both partners.